chainer/chainer/docs/source/tutorial/trainer.rst

 .. image:: ../../image/trainer/trainer.png

-Basically, all you need to pass to :class:`~chainer.training.Trainer` is an :class:`~chainer.training.updater`.
-However, :class:`~chainer.training.updater` contains an :class:`~chainer.training.Iterator` and :class:`~chainer.Optimizer`.
-Since :class:`~chainer.training.Iterator` can access the dataset and :class:`~chainer.Optimizer` has references to the model, :class:`~chainer.training.updater` can update the parameters of models.
+Basically, all you need to pass to :class:`~chainer.training.Trainer` is an :class:`~chainer.training.Updater`.
+However, :class:`~chainer.training.Updater` contains an :class:`~chainer.training.Iterator` and :class:`~chainer.Optimizer`.
+Since :class:`~chainer.training.Iterator` can access the dataset and :class:`~chainer.Optimizer` has references to the model, :class:`~chainer.training.Updater` can update the parameters of models.

-So, :class:`~chainer.training.updater` can perform the training procedure as shown below:
+So, :class:`~chainer.training.Updater` can perform the training procedure as shown below:

 1. Retrieve the data from dataset, one batch at a time (:class:`~chainer.dataset.Iterator`)
 2. Pass the data to the model and calculate the loss (Model = :attr:`~chainer.Optimizer.target`)
 3. Update the parameters of the model (:class:`~chainer.Optimizer`)

-Now let's create the :class:`~chainer.training.updater` object !
+Now let's create the :class:`~chainer.training.Updater` object !

 .. testcode::